python-ellar/ellar/docs/overview/middleware.md

-Middlewares are functions that are called during request before hitting a specific route handler.
+Middlewares are functions that are called during requests before hitting a specific route handler.
-Middleware functions can modify **request** and **response** objects during `http` or `websocket` connection.
+Middleware functions can modify **request** and **response** objects during the `HTTP` or `WebSocket` connection.

 ![middleware description image](../img/middleware.png)

-Ellar Middlewares follows [`Starlette ASGI Middleware`](https://www.starlette.io/middleware/) pattern and are set up in a pipeline nature to have a request-response cycle behaviour.
+Ellar Middlewares follows the [`Starlette ASGI Middleware`](https://www.starlette.io/middleware/) contract.
+The middlewares are set up in a pipeline fashion that creates a chain of request-response cycles.

-During request, each `ASGI` Middleware must call the ASGI `app` passed to it during the middlewares instantiation
+During request, each `ASGI` Middleware must call another ASGI `app` passed to it during the middlewares instantiation and `await` its response.

 !!!info
     An `ASGI` type is any callable that takes `scope`, `receive` and `send` as arguments